coursera-dl/coursera-dl/README.md

   * Core functionality tested on Linux, Mac and Windows.

-## Directions
+## Instructions

-Requires Python 2 (2.6 or newer) and a free Coursera account enrolled in the class of interest.
-Note: You must already have (manually) agreed to the Honor of Code of the particular couses that you want to use with `coursera-dl`.
+`coursera-dl` requires Python 2 (2.6 or newer) and a free Coursera account enrolled in the class of interest.  *Note:* You must already have (manually) agreed to the Honor of Code of the particular courses that you want to use with `coursera-dl`.

 1\.
 Install any missing dependencies.

   We strongly recommend that you consider installing Python packages with [`pip`][17], as in it is the current [preferred method][18].
-If you are using pip, you can directly install all the dependencies from the requirements file using `pip install -r requirements.txt`.
+If you are using `pip`, you can directly install all the dependencies from the requirements file using `pip install -r requirements.txt`.

   You may choose to install the dependencies yourself, but our users had